 We would like to welcome all our students!

-And a very special welcome to our freshmen of the BA and MA Ethnology,
+And a very special welcome to our freshmen of the BA and MA Ethnology, who can find valuable ressources here.

 We are pleased that you have decided to study Social and Cultural Anthropology/Ethnologie.